MicrosoftDocs/azure-docs-powershell.pt-BR/azps-3.8.0/Az.KeyVault/Add-AzKeyVaultKey.md

 ```

 ### -ResourceId
-ID do recurso do cofre.
+ID do Recurso do Cofre.

 ```yaml
 Type: System.String